A Letter of Administration is an essential legal document in Singapore, granted when a person dies intestate (without a will).

 What Is A Renunciation?

-A renunciation is when a person entitled to administer the estate has given up their right to do so.
-They will need to sign a document confirming their renunciation.
+A renunciation occurs when a person entitled to administer the estate gives up that right.
+They must sign a document confirming their renunciation.